Updated Oct. 9, 2019

 Talcott Cemetery

-Three children of Noah Levi Gadd Sr. are buried here: Carlos Ray, Freddie and Leola Sherl: Find a Grave link More information about Freddie Gadd's family on Gadd page 2.
+Three children of Noah Levi Gadd Sr. are buried here: Carlos Ray, Freddie and Leola Sherl: Find a Grave link.
+More information about Freddie Gadd's family on Gadd page 2.